Mura75/harvester/README.md

 # Harvester

 Launches Android libs example applications hosted on github.
+Currently this project can work with only github projects and root folder of these projects must have `gradlew`, `build.gradle` and `settings.gradle` files.

 <p align="center">
     <img src="readme-media/demo1.gif" width="100%" />